SpigotMC/SpigotCraft/README.md

 Recommended Setup
 -----------------
 * Clone this repo
-* symlink the plugins dir into your test server: `ln -s SpigotCraft/plugins .`
+* copy the plugins into your server: `cp -R SpigotCraft/plugins/* plugins/`

 IRC
 ---